mcouthon/r2k/README.md

 1. Using the [PushToKindle](http://pushtokindle.com/) service.
 The service works by attaching an email address that forwards cleaned up versions of URLs to your Kindle.
 It's free for a certain amount of articles, but you need to become their supporter afterward.
-1. Using a dockerized version of the [Mercury-Parser](https://github.com/postlight/mercury-parser).
-This method requires Docker, but is marginally better than the `readability` approach.

 ## Usage